-U.S.-listed Chinese auto stocks were boosted on Friday on news that the world's two largest economies have come to terms in principle on phase one of a trade deal.
+Multiple Chinese listed Wall Street auto stocks received a boost on Friday, following the United States and China coming to terms in principle on phase one of a trade deal.

-Under the agreement, Washington will reduce existing tariffs by 50% on $375 billion in Chinese products, as Reuters reported after markets closed Thursday.
-It will also postpone the tariffs that were scheduled to take effect on Sunday.
+Under the agreement, the U.S. has offered to reduce tariffs by 50% on $375 billion in Chinese products, Reuters reported yesterday after the markets closed.
+It is also looking to postpone the tariffs on $160 in Chinese goods, scheduled to take effect on Sunday, the report said.

 Today's news led to positive market trends in some U.S.-listed Chinese car providers, but Thomas Moga, a senior counsel at the Detroit-based law firm, Dykema Gossett said upward movements doesn't just reflect the auto industry.